avrora-team/bluespace_ai_xsens_ros_mti_driver/README.txt

             MTi 10-series
             MTi 100-series
             MTi 600-series
+            MTi 700-series
     - The driver has been tested on amd64 as well as ARM 64-bit (aarch64) architectures.

 Notes:
+    - UTC timestamps
+        It is possible to timestamp messages with UTC time.
+Set parameter **use_utc_time** to **true** to enable UTC timestamp.
+        Please, don't forget to configure UTC time output in MTManager.

     - ROS timestamps
         The data messages from devices are time stamped on arrival in the ROS driver.
         When collecting data at higher rates, eg 100 Hz, the times between reads can differ from the configured output rate in the device.